tahelou/EXIFix/README.md

 # EXIFix
-A script (WIP) I wrote for myself to fix errors in metadata caused by moving photos within the Samsung Gallery app, especially prevalent with images from WhatsApp
+A work-in-progress Python script I wrote for myself to fix errors in metadata caused by moving photos between albums within the Samsung Gallery app.
+This is especially prevalent with images from WhatsApp, and is hard to fix as they do not contain any EXIF metadata.

 ================================================================